-The Commissioner welcomed the additional revenue grant funding provided to support both the recruitment and infrastructure costs associated with the Government's national Police Uplift Programme.
-This aims to provide 20,000 additional officers over the coming three year period.
-It was confirmed that Leicestershire Police's share of this will be 89 officers during 2020/21.
-Future year allocations are yet to be confirmed.
+The Commissioner welcomed the additional revenue grant funding provided to support both the recruitment and infrastructure costs associated with the second year of the Government's national Police Uplift Programme.
+This aims to provide 20,000 additional officers over the three year period - 2020/21 to 2022/23.
+It was confirmed that Leicestershire Police's share of the Year 2 uplift will be 88 officers during 2021/22.
+The final year allocation for 2022/23 is yet to be confirmed.